 Head of Sixth Form, Mrs Alison Folkard remarked, ‘The numbers joining our sixth form have considerably increased over the years and we offer a wide range of subjects to suit the individual interests of our students.
 They have worked incredibly hard and we are very proud of them all.
 It is also pleasing to see that a large majority of these students combined co-curricular activities with their studies.
 Commitment to Music, Drama and Sport activities as well as Gold Duke of Edinburgh featured impressively in this year group.’

 The highlight of this year’s results is that over 90% of Year 13 students have achieved their first choice university offer with the majority of our top A Level achievers once again heading to Russell Group universities.
 Hayley Covel from East Grinstead achieved 3A* and will be reading Mathematics at Durham: Daniel Gooda from Worth achieved A* A* A and will be heading to Bath to read Mechanical Engineering: Brain Tarhon from Forest Row performed outstandingly with A* A* A; he will read Economics at Manchester.
 Lingfield’s Head Boy, Ollie Jones from Felcourt with A* A* A, will be heading to Bristol to read Geology.

 We are incredibly proud of Stephanie Evans from East Grinstead who not only achieved A* A* A but was the highest performer in OCR’s A Level Media Studies nationally.
 This is an incredible achievement.
 Stephanie is taking a gap year to gain work experience abroad and will return to read Business Management with Marketing at Leeds.

-Results in Maths were incredibly encouraging, with 100% of students achieving A* - B in the challenging Further Maths course.
-Creative Arts, including Art and Media, saw 100% of students achieving A* - B grades.
+Results in Maths were incredibly encouraging with 100% of students achieving A* - A in the challenging Further Maths course.
+Creative and visual arts, including Music and Media, saw 100% of students achieving A* - B grades.